 Cook the rice according to package directions; make sure all liquid is absorbed.
 I used my rice cooker and cooked it in half pound increments.

-Using a dehydrator, cover the trays with parchment paper or Paraflexx liners and spread the cooked rice in a single layer.
+Cover your dehydrator trays with parchment paper or Paraflexx liners and spread the cooked rice in a single layer.
 Dehydrate at 125°F for 5 to 7 hours.
 The rice should be completely dry and click when dropped on a tabletop.
-I used my Excalibur 9-Tray Dehydrator (Amazon) for this project but my Nesco Gardenmaster Food Dehydrator (Amason) would work just as well.

 Midway through the drying process, break up any rice that is stuck together and rotate trays.